s60sc/ESP32-CAM_MJPEG2SD/README.md

 Download files into the Arduino IDE sketch location, removing `-master` from the folder name.
 The included sketch `ESP32-CAM_MJPEG2SD.ino` is derived from the `CameraWebServer.ino` example sketch included in the Arduino ESP32 library.
 Additional code has been added to the original file `app_httpd.cpp` to handle the extra browser options, and an additional file`mjpeg2sd.cpp` contains the SD handling code.
 The web page content in `camera_index.h` has been updated to include additional functions.
 The face detection code has been removed to reduce the sketch size to allow OTA updates.

-To set the recording parameters, additional options are provided on the camera index page, where:
+To set the recording parameters, additional options are provided on the camera index web page, where:
 * `Frame Rate` is the required frames per second, or 0 for maximum achievable
 * `Min Frames` is the minimum number of frames to be captured or the file is deleted
 * `Verbose` if checked outputs additional logging to the serial monitor